Recognition of Prior Learning (RPL)

 What can you RPL for?

-You can achieve units of competency or qualifications listed under Aveling’s ‘scope of registration’ (RTO No: 50503).
+You can apply for units of competency or qualifications listed under Aveling’s ‘scope of registration’ (RTO No: 50503), where it is not prevented by the training package, industry regulator or licensing requirements.

 How much does it cost?